FAQs Summer & Winter School

 Flats or private rooms:

 As a registered Summer School student you will be able to use the university's library.
 Unfortunately your status will not allow you to take out any books for use outside the reading rooms during your stay in Berlin.
-The library is usually open Monday through Friday from 10am to 7pm, and on Saturdays from 10am to 3pm.
+The library is usually open Monday through Friday from 10am to 6pm.

 The HWR Berlin uses the eduroam WiFi in all its facilities.
 You might already use eduroam at your home university as well.
 To connect to the WiFi please search for the wireless network "eduroam".
 All participants will receive their personal login information on the first day of the programme.